benlu-oz/statamic-toc/README.md

 ![Statamic v3](https://img.shields.io/badge/Statamic-3+-FF269E)
 ![workflow](https://github.com/goldnead/statamic-toc/actions/workflows/tests.yaml/badge.svg)

-# Statamic ToC
+# Statamic TOC

 Automatic Table Of Contents for Statamic Bard or Markdown fields or other HTML content

-This addon generates a Table-Of-Contents (ToC) for any Bard- or Markdown-Field in Statamic.
+This addon generates a Table-Of-Contents (TOC) for any Bard- or Markdown-Field in Statamic.
 Just like any Antlers-Tag you can use this addon in your templates with the usual Statamic-Magic Sugar:

 ```html
 <div class="max-w-md mx-auto">